 - Safely Decock– Double check that all adjustments are tight and that the defuser is securely in place.
 Next, release the crossbow’s safety, and pull the trigger.
 The device itself will prevent the unintended forward movement of the bowstring.
 Now, turn the T-handle in a counterclockwise fashion to gently let the string down into its rest position.

-The exact method that you use to decock your crossbow is a choice that is rooted in personal preference.
+The exact method you use to decock your crossbow is a choice rooted in personal preference.
 Whether you use a target, an unloading bolt, or a defuser, the most important concern is that you know how to decock your crossbow safely and efficiently.